The Animation Process – Complete Step by Step Guide 2026

 The third step of the animation process is crafting the storyboard.
 If you’ve never heard of this term before, you can think of it as the visual version of your script that can help you better organize your story.

-Now, when you want to create an animation, be it a doodle video, or any other animation style, you should follow a comic book-like format to illustrate the keyframes of your future video.
+Now, when you want to create an animation, you should follow a comic book-like format to illustrate the keyframes of your future video.
 In our case, we also add a description of the shot, which includes the corresponding script lines and any other relevant details about how the story will unfold.

 4. Art Direction: Deciding the Visual Style